themaxbang/shuffle/README.md

 # Shuffle
-Сase for the SuperMini nRF52840 controller designed to be used as a ZMK dongle.
+Shuffle is a case for the SuperMini nRF52840 controller, designed to be used as a ZMK dongle.

 Work in progress